BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 With that said, this project is not finished.
 While we made a lot of changes in the redesign process, the next steps are to get the project in front of the world, gather feedback and speak with users and continue to iterate.
 There is more work to be done on the expert opinions feature and how the project could integrate Nostr.
 Contributions to that effort would be much appreciated.

 ## Acknowledgements
 We would like to thank the WalletScrutiny team for their willingness to collaborate, as well as members of the Bitcoin Design Community, who rallied together to make the redesign happen.
 Christoph and Mogashni worked with the team over a longer period of time to make the redesign a reality.
 We’d also like to give a shout-out to our anonymous copy guy.
-He spent a lot of time revising all content for length and clarity and came up with some headlines that really capture what Wallet Scrutiny does, while still being catchy and approachable.
+He spent a lot of time revising all content for length and clarity and came up with some headlines that really capture what WalletScrutiny does, while still being catchy and approachable.

 Moving forward, we will continue to support the project in order to bring more awareness to wallet reproducibility in the form of education and design support.